Malicious-traffic-in-IoT-networks/Machine-learning/README.md

-## The performance of machine learning algorithms to detect malicious traffic in IoT networks
+## The performance of machine learning algorithms to detect <br>malicious traffic in IoT networks

 Seoul Women's University Department of Imformation Security
 The Final Project for Artificial Intelligence and Information Security